Guy and Pip: Personal lives

-Guy and Pip became reel and for a while real partners, and this is what contributed to the success of the love team.
+Guy and Pip became real and for a while real partners, and this is what contributed to the success of the love team.
 Furthermore, the love team was made even more popular with their on-and-off relationship.
 Fans cried whenever the couple were at odds.
 Again and again, fans smirked and giggled when the couple were back in each other's arms.
 However, the love team remained a reel one, and it made a lot of their fans heartbroken—Aunor married her co-star in the movie Banaue, Christopher de Leon, on January 25, 1975, in a civil ceremony; the marriage brought a son, Ian Kristoffer de León, and two adopted daughters, Matet de Leon and Lotlot de Leon.
 The marriage did not last and was annulled in 1996.
 Meanwhile, Cruz was married to ramp model Lynn Ynchausti-Cruz on March 25, 1981; they had two sons, TJ and Bodie, and one daughter, Djanin.